2016 Missouri Arts Awards

 Choosing the Honorees

 The Missouri Arts Awards honorees are selected by an independent panel of distinguished representatives of the arts community from throughout the state.
-These are the panelists who selected the 2014 honorees:
+These are the panelists who selected the 2016 honorees:

-- Cynthia Cartwright, chair; vice chair of Missouri Arts Council and Trust Board
+- Cynthia Cartwright, chair, Kansas City | vice chair of the Missouri Arts Council and Trust Board

-- Karen Millsap, Mount Vernon; president; Mount Vernon Regional Arts Council (2013 Arts Organization Award)
+- Karen Millsap, Mt.
+Vernon | president, Mt.
+Vernon Regional Arts Council (2013 Arts Organization Award)

-- Gerry Welch, Webster Groves; Mayor (2013 Creative Community Award)
+- Gerry Welch, Webster Groves | mayor, City of Webster Groves (2013 Creative Community Award)